 The tour was promoted by Nicky James who, previously, brought into the United Kingdom such country music stalwarts as Gene Watson, Moe Bandy and Johnny Rodriguez.

 At Easter 2013, Will Banister made his Scottish debut at the Caithness (Northern Nashville) Country Music Festival in Halkirk, Scotland.

 Will Banister also appeared, as a headline act, at The Americana Festival at Newark County Showground in England, between Friday 12 July 2013 and Sunday 14 July 2013.

-Country music fans applauded Will Banister’s 'Turn Back Time' (Clovisite Records, 2012), an album which equalled the praise afforded the earlier 'Turned Her On to Country' (Clovisite Records, 2010), a not easy task when the first rated among the finest country music album releases of 2012.
+Country music fans applauded Will Banister’s 'Turn Back Time' (Cloviste Records, 2012), an album which equalled the praise afforded the earlier 'Turned Her on to Country' (Cloviste Records, 2010), a not easy task when the first rated among the finest country music album releases of 2012.